-Margie Patlak is an award-winning science writer, naturalist, and memoirist.
-Her nature memoir More Than Meets the Eye: Exploring Nature and Loss on the Coast of Maine, published in the spring of 2021 by Down East Books/Rowman and Littlefield, was given an Outstanding Book award by the American Society of Journalists and Authors.
-Her personal essays have appeared in a number of literary journals and newspapers, including, Hippocampus, Persimmon Tree, The Hopper, Cold Mountain Review, Broad Street and JuxtaProse, for which her “Rock of Ages” won First Honorable Mention in JuxtaProse’s 2018 Creative Nonfiction Contest.
+Margie Patlak is an award-winning science and nature writer, memoirist, and photographer.
+Her book More Than Meets the Eye: Exploring Nature and Loss on the Coast of Maine, published in the spring of 2021 by Down East Books/Rowman and Littlefield, was given an “Outstanding Book” award by the American Society of Journalists and Authors in the memoir category.
+Her personal essays have appeared in a number of literary journals and newspapers, including The Philadelphia Inquirer, The Los Angeles Times, and JuxtaProse, for which her “Rock of Ages” won First Honorable Mention in its 2018 Creative Nonfiction Contest.
 Her flash essay "The River" was nominated for a Pushcart Prize.